timkuel/Compilers-4280-Projects/p2/README.md

                 To execute the program, from the project root directory type 'make' or 'Make' into the command line.
         This invokes a make file that will comipile all the '.java' programs into '.class' object files.
-From there, a script named scanner will need to be executed which will execute the actual java program.
+From there, a script named frontEnd will need to be executed which will execute the actual java program.
 The following will be some proper invocations of the program: